Tai Chi, Meditation, & Qigong in Worcestershire with Marc Price -->

 Marc has been offering private Buqi Therapy treatments for over 10 years, as well as providing short treatments during exercise classes.
 Treatments are available from Marc in-person at local treatment rooms in Worcestershire.
 Additionally, Marc offers remote treatments, where consultations take place over a private video chat, telephone, or even via text-based messaging (eg email, SMS, etc).

-Click one of the buttons below to book a treatment session with Marc via our friends over on The Cool Buddha site!
+Click the button below to pay for a treatment session with Marc

 Recommended Further Reading